Headphones: Other transducer technologies

 Transducer technologies employed much less commonly for headphones include the Heil Air Motion Transformer (AMT); Piezoelectric film; Ribbon planar magnetic; Magnetostriction and Plasma or Ionic.
 The first Heil AMT headphone was marketed by ESS Laboratories and was essentially an ESS AMT tweeter from one of the company's speakers being driven at full range.
 Since the turn of the century, only Precide of Switzerland have manufactured an AMT headphone.
 Piezoelectric film headphones were first developed by Pioneer, their two models used a flat sheet of film that limited the maximum volume of air movement.
 Currently, TakeT produces a piezoelectric film headphone shaped similarly to an AMT transducer but, which like the Precide driver, has a variation in the size of transducer folds over the diaphragm.
 It additionally incorporates a two way design by its inclusion of a dedicated tweeter/supertweeter panel.
 The folded shape of a diaphragm allows a transducer with a larger surface area to fit within smaller space constraints.
 This increases the total volume of air that can be moved on each excursion of the transducer given that radiating area.
-Due to the small volume of air in a headphone, the plasma or ionic transducer can become a full range driver although the high temperatures and voltages of these types makes them very rare with only the Plasmasonic being commercial.

 Magnetostriction headphones, sometimes sold under the label Bonephones, work by vibrating against the side of head, transmitting sound via bone conduction.
-This is particularly helpful in situations where the ears must be unobstructed, or for people who are deaf for reasons that don't affect the nervous apparatus of hearing.
+This is particularly helpful in situations where the ears must be unobstructed, or for people who are deaf for reasons that do not affect the nervous apparatus of hearing.
 Magnetostriction headphones though, are limited in their fidelity compared to conventional headphones that rely on the normal workings of the ear.
-Additionally, in the mid 1980s, a French company called Audio Reference tried to market the Plasmasonic plasma headphone invented by Henri Bondar.
+Additionally, in the mid-1980s, a French company called Audio Reference tried to market the Plasmasonic plasma headphone invented by Henri Bondar.
 There are no known functioning examples left.
 Due to the small volume of air in a headphone, the plasma or ionic transducer can become a full range driver although the high temperatures and voltages needed makes them very rare.